Search engine optimization: History

+In some cases, early search algorithms weighted particular HTML attributes in ways that could be leveraged by web content providers to manipulate their search rankings.
+As early as 1997, search engine providers began adjusting their algorithms to prevent these actions.
+Eventually, search engines would incorporate more meaningful measures of page purpose, including the more recent development of semantic search.

-Some search engines have also reached out to the SEO industry and are frequent sponsors and guests at SEO conferences, webchats, and seminars.
+Some search engines frequently sponsor SEO conferences, webchats, and seminars.
 Major search engines provide information and guidelines to help with website optimization.
 Google has a Sitemaps program to help webmasters learn if Google is having any problems indexing their website and also provides data on Google traffic to the website.
-Bing Webmaster Tools provides a way for webmasters to submit a sitemap and web feeds, allows users to determine the "crawl rate," and track the web pages index status.
+Bing Webmaster Tools provides a way for webmasters to submit a sitemap and web feeds, allows users to determine the "crawl rate", and track the web pages index status.

-In 2015, it was reported that Google was developing and promoting mobile search as a key feature within future products.
-In response, many brands began to take a different approach to their Internet marketing strategies.
+In 2015, it was reported that Google was developing and promoting mobile search as a key feature within future products, resulting in brands and marketers shifting toward mobile-first experiences.

-Relationship with Google
+In the 2020s, the rise of generative AI tools such as ChatGPT, Claude, Perplexity, and Gemini gave rise to discussion around a concept variously referred to as generative engine optimization, answer engine optimization or artificial intelligence optimization.
+This approach focuses on optimizing content for inclusion in AI-generated answers provided by large language models (LLMs).
+This shift has led digital marketers to discuss content formats, authority signals, and how structured data is presented to make content more "promptable".

+It has also been argued that each of these tactics should be considered as subsets of "search experience optimization," described by Ahrefs as "optimizing a brand’s presence for non-linear search journeys over multiple platforms, not just Google."